 A conviction where the defendant has been found guilty of the charges.

 The court does not give a final judgment regarding the case.
-The defendant is given probation, a program or community service in which they have a specified amount of time to complete.
+The defendant is given probation, a program, or community service where they have a specified amount of time to complete.
 If the defendant complies, the case may be dismissed, depending on the county/state.
-If they do not dismiss in that particular county/state, then the disposition remains adjudication withheld and the case is closed.
-However, if the defendant is found in violation, the case disposition may be changed and the defendant can be found guilty.
+If they do not dismiss in that particular county/state, then the disposition remains adjudication withheld, and the case is closed.
+However, if the defendant is found in violation, the case disposition may be changed, and the defendant can be found guilty.